 Having polished my skills in graphic design over the past 9 years, I am fully competent using Adobe CS3 - CC14 including Illustrator, Photoshop, InDesign & Dreamweaver for both online design & print.
 Digital textile design is something which sparked my interest at university, where I gained skills using Corel Draw, Photopaint, & U4ia; and has now become something which I love to do in my spare time.

 In 2009 I was awarded Jersey Textile Showcase's "Award for Design" following on from my MText Degree, with a strong focus on hand drawing, art working & design development for both self designated and externally set briefs.
-My Major project innovation was micro-encapsulated sustainable travel wear.
-I design for target markets by matching key trends & colour palettes to market level and client needs whilst maintaining creativity; and love to generate new ideas and concepts in response to briefs and trend predictions.
+My major project innovation was micro-encapsulated sustainable travel wear.
+I design for target markets by matching key trends & colour palettes to market level and client needs, whilst maintaining creativity; and love to generate new ideas and concepts in response to briefs and trend predictions.

 In 2008 I won Societe Jersiaise Photographic Competition's "Architecture Award" and gained a commendation in the Natural History section, following on from an AS Level Photography evening course.
 This enabled me to begin work as a freelance photographer for Snapper and Gallery Magazine.
-In addition to private comissions, photography will always be one of my creative passions, and I enjoy combining it with other processes and incorporating it into my textile & graphic design projects.
+In addition to private commissions, photography will always be one of my creative passions, and I enjoy combining it with other processes and incorporating it into my textile & graphic design projects.